 - Modified Non-Parametric Combination (NPC) for joint inference over multiple modalities, or multiple contrasts, or both together, with various combining functions available;

-- Classical multivariate statistics (MANOVA, MANCOVA, CCA) for joint inference over multiple modalities, assessed through robust permutation methods, and also parametrically when such approximations exist;
+- Classical multivariate statistics (MANOVA, MANCOVA) for joint inference over multiple modalities, assessed through robust permutation methods, and also parametrically when such approximations exist;

 - Correction over multiple contrasts, multiple modalities, for images with or without the same size or geometry, including non-imaging data, controlling the FWER or FDR;